New York City to require COVID-19 vaccinations for all public employees | Health

 New York City to require COVID-19 vaccinations for all public employees

-New York City employees will be required to get vaccinated against COVID-19 by the end of next week or will be placed on leave and not be paid, Mayor Bill de Blasio said on Wednesday.
+De Blasio said employees will no longer have the option to be regularly tested instead of getting the vaccine, but added that the city will still grant medical and religious exemptions.
+The rate of vaccination in the New York Police Department has lagged the overall rate among city workers.

+New York Mayor Bill de Blasio said on Wednesday he was expanding the city's vaccine mandate to include all public employees, requiring them to show proof of inoculation against COVID-19 or be placed on unpaid leave.

-City employees will receive $500 for receiving their first shot at a city-run vaccination site by 5 p.m. on Friday, Oct.
-29. After that, employees will be required to have at least one dose of a vaccine and show proof of vaccination to their supervisor, de Blasio said in a statement.
+As a sweetener, city employees will receive a $500 bonus for receiving their first shot at a city-run vaccination site by 5 p.m. on Friday, Oct.
+29, the deadline for showing proof of vaccination to a supervisor, de Blasio said in a statement.
 "There is no greater privilege than serving the people of New York City, and that privilege comes with a responsibility to keep yourself and your community safe," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)